jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-15.md

-+++
+---
+title: "Exchange (Forex and Trade Financing)"
+heading: "Chapter 15"
-title=  "Exchange (Forex and Trade Financing)" heading=  "Chapter 15 of Part 2 Section 2" description=  "Exchange is a method invented by merchants to facilitate the payment of money at a distance" date=  2015-09-15 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-14" linkbtext=  "Chapter 14" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-16" linkftext=  "Chapter 16"
+description: "Exchange is a method invented by merchants to facilitate the payment of money at a distance"
-+++
+# date: 2015-09-17
+image: "/covers/lectures.jpg"
+weight: 34
+author: Adam Smith
+---

 Exchange is a method invented by merchants to facilitate the payment of money at a distance.